About the Festival

 - Promote new work and new voices

-- Nurture composers, lyricists and book writers
+- Nurture composers, lyricists and book writers of all identities and backgrounds

 - Stimulate networking opportunities for NAMT Members and theatre professionals